MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/plan.md

 If unified operations is a core part of your strategy, you should start by lighting up Azure Arc for all resources before starting your Azure Migrate integration.

 Do you have to look at the existing estate differently?
 Or is a simple VM to VM migration sufficient?
-Check out this article when you are [gathering inventory for your digital estate](../../scenarios/hybrid/ready.md)
+Review this article when you are [gathering inventory for your digital estate](../../scenarios/hybrid/ready.md).

 ## Hybrid and multicloud adoption plan

 Do you have a specific DevOps backlog the customer should use?
 Or is the standard adoption plan template still sufficient?
-Check out the Strategy and plan template on our [Tools and templates](../../reference/tools-templates) section
+Check out the strategy and plan template in the [tools and templates](../../reference/tools-templates) section.

 ## Hybrid and multicloud readiness plan